Research Analyst (former)

 +1 (530) 753-3035

-Nicholas Depsky is research analyst in the Water Group, focusing on regional water resource modelling and basin-level adaptive planning in the face of future uncertainties.
+Nicholas Depsky was a research analyst in the Water Group, focusing on regional water resource modelling and basin-level adaptive planning in the face of future uncertainties.

 He started working at SEI in June 2013, after earning a B.S. in hydrologic sciences and environmental policy at the University of California–Davis.
 He has experience with climate change vulnerability analysis in municipal regions in Latin America and in watersheds in California, using WEAP, GIS and stakeholder engagement as the principal tools of research.